Inflation just reached its highest level in over 40 years, and it's creating strain at every level in the multifamily industry:

 Too often apartment marketers stick to a static marketing budget—it never changes, regardless of their communities' performance.

 One of their communities may be 97% occupied, but they resort to just writing the same check each month for a marketing service, like Apartments.com, to deliver the same amount of leads as when that community was 88% occupied.

 This means during the times of the year when excessive demand isn't necessary, they're just wasting precious dollars because, well, that's all they've ever done before.
 It's not a sustainable practice.

 A better solution is to adopt a dynamic marketing strategy that's built with flexibility in mind.
-When occupancy is stable, you can maximize your revenue by spending less on marketing tools like Google Ads because you don't need as much website traffic.
+When occupancy is stable, you can maximize your profit by spending less on marketing tools like Google Ads because you don't need as much website traffic.

 Once you've reached your occupancy target, our algorithms will know to dial down your ad spend again.
-You'll feel safe knowing that you have a system in place that works to maximize your revenue by eliminating wasteful spending on acquiring leads that aren't necessary.
+You'll feel safe knowing that you have a system in place that works to maximize your profit by eliminating wasteful spending on acquiring leads that aren't necessary.

 A dynamic strategy like this generates the right amount of leads at the right time rather than the same number of leads all the time, regardless of need.
 More importantly, dynamic marketing prevents economic instability from impacting your apartment communities.